 - Foreign Exchange Markets – PPT and IPT, forward, future, option and swap markets

-You will be formally assessed once during the programme, which will consist of a written report of up to 3,500 words.
+You will be formally assessed which will consist of a multiple choice quiz.
 Completing this assignment to a satisfactory standard is a mandatory requirement.

 Based on all online student classes of 2016